 • Budgeting and financial administration

-To assist municipalities in meeting this training requirements, the EOEP has developed Munis 101: The Essentials of Municipal Government, a two-day course that, when supplemented by local training specific to your municipality, will meet all mandatory training requirements and go beyond to share concepts, strategies and best practices to set both new and returning councillors up for success moving forward.
+To assist municipalities in meeting this training requirements, the EOEP has developed Munis 101: The Essentials of Municipal Government, when supplemented by local training specific to your municipality, Munis 101 will meet all mandatory training requirements and go beyond to share concepts, strategies and best practices to set both new and returning councillors up for success moving forward.
+Visit our Munis 101 page for more information.